 Should parent involvement in sports include giving feedback — and advice — about your teenager’s performance?
-Jim Bucci from Positive Coaching Alliance offers helpful advice for parents.
+Jim Bucci from Positive Coaching Alliance offers helpful advice for parents and youth sports.

 When your child is out there competing, whether it’s sports, or musical theater, or cheerleading, or dance, or whatever it is, every parent wants the best for their child.
 They don’t want to see them fail.
 You know, when I see something out on the court, I want to help him.
 But when I try to tell him, he doesn’t want to hear it, he tunes me out.
 So the advice that I have heard and that I use now with my son, is that I’ll ask for his permission first.
 This is a great rule of thumb when it comes to parent involvement in sports.